What Is Loss Mitigation?

 It's important to note that with any of these options, there’s generally an impact on your credit that can lower your score depending on what led you to need payment assistance.
 This impact can last until you are caught back up on your payments.
 However, in all instances, this is better than not dealing with it at all and increasing the chances of losing your home.

 There are some exceptions to this general rule.
 If your request for payment assistance comes after a natural disaster, credit protection is often available from the major mortgage investors.
-Additionally, the CARES Act provides for relief from credit impact in cases where the forbearance is related to the health or economic effects of the COVID-19 pandemic.

 Regardless of how you eventually catch up on your payment, the first tool often utilized by servicers to provide assistance is forbearance.
 Forbearance is a temporary pause in your mortgage payment.
 The goal here is to give you time to get back on your feet financially before having to worry about making your house payment again.

 Any payments missed while your payment is paused need to be made eventually.
 Your options for repayment post forbearance depend on the investor in your mortgage (Fannie Mae, Freddie Mac, FHA, etc.) and the circumstances that led to your payment trouble.